cereda/fedora-postinstall/README.md

 ## Upgrade the entire system

 First of all, let us update the entire system after a clean Fedora install.
-This procedure is highly recommended (if not a mandatory step), as a lot of potential bugs that could not be fixed for the distro release might already have a patch by now.
+This procedure is highly recommended (if not a mandatory step), as a lot of potential bugs that could not be fixed for the initial distribution release might already have a patch by now.
 Open the terminal and type:

 ```bash
 $ sudo dnf upgrade --refresh -y
 ```

+This procedure might take a significant amount of time, so please be patient.
+I highly recommend going for a walk during the system upgrade.
+A hot cup of chocolate might also be recommended. :wink:

 ## Enable RPM Fusion